meghavijadav/100DaysOf-Code-Challenge/README.md

 Projects: Work on personal or collaborative projects to apply learning.
 ## Rules

-Code Every Day: Spend a minimum of one hour coding or learning programming concepts.
+Code Every Day: Spend a minimum of one-hour coding or learning programming concepts.

 Document Progress: Update the log file with daily progress, learnings, challenges, and achievements.